 We would all like our projects to run 100% smoothly.
 Unfortunately, this can never be the case.
 When you or the clients wants to terminate a contract, the freelance design contract template should ensure the protocol is clear using a cancellation clause.

 If a client decides to terminate a project, how much should they pay you?
 What is the termination process, and what should be done in such a scenario?
 This mostly applies to payment, but should also consider the return of sensitive materials and licensed images.
-Make sure there is a cancellation clause in your contract to prevent a headache should the situation arise.
+Make sure there is a cancellation clause in your simple graphic design contract template to prevent a headache should the situation arise.

 A legal “Act of God” means an unforeseen situation beyond human control that renders you incapable of completing a project within the stipulated timeframe.
 Even though it can happen especially when using digital storage.
 For example, your office or apartment may flood, and all of your storage and hardware is destroyed, or the same locations may be burglarized.
 At some point, you may be unable to finish a project or meet a deadline, even when you have finely tuned workflow.